marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * [x] don't run more tests than need be if there is already failure in this formula's batch.

 * [x] syntax validate thata formula only has one check in it
-  a. [ ] need to make this more thorough... right now the only test of this feature checks a
+  a. [x] need to make this more thorough... right now the only test of this feature checks a
      simple provided case, but needs to work with against-background, background and other more interesting cases
+  b. [ ] it is more thorough now, but let's make it *seriously* thoough :)

 * [x] formula macro calls a (constantly []) version of shrink on failures